Ocean Bridge Staff Team

 What gets me up in the morning: I am a morning person and I love getting out of the bed in the morning.
 I always want to cram as much as possible into the day.

-Something random about me: I was a Wilderness EMT and still do ski patrol as way to continue working in the medical field (and get a free season's pass).
+Something random about me: I was a Wilderness EMT and still do ski patrol as a way to keep my skills sharp...and get a free season's pass.

 |Samantha Guerard Dimitraki||